SanBuNam/The_Snake_Game/README.md

 # The_Snake_Game
-Build with vanilla JS and CSS
+Build with HTML, vanilla JavaScript, and CSS.

+Code has been merged from https://github.com/SanBuNam/JS_games/tree/master/JS_Snake